 Much of this will be self-explanatory.
 For example, marketing reports from the customer relationship management (CRM) software or accounting reports from the enterprise resource planning (ERP) software.
 However, there are also some more difficult analytics that will be important to track, like customer telephone calls or email records.

 Once the data that is needed has been identified, it’s time to extract and load it into the data warehouse.

 This process is what’s referred to as “extract, transform, load” (ETL) and is a crucial component of loading data from multiple sources into one unified data repository.

-ETL is very important because not only are you extracting the necessary information to the data warehouse, but also cleansing it to ensure quality of data and consistency across all databases—regardless of where or which system the information came from.
+ETL is very important because not only are you extracting the necessary information to the data warehouse, but you’re also using this step to cleanse the data to ensure quality and consistency across all databases—regardless of where or from which system the information originated.

 The basic premise of ETL is that data is extracting to what’s called a “staging area”, which will comprise the data in raw form.

 Unstructured data collectively accounts for 80-90% or more of all data and is continuing to grow.

 Once the raw data is ready, it will undergo processing.
 Data processing means taking the raw data and ensuring that it is ready to be used for analytical purposes by end users.
 During this step, the data will be filtered, organized, and cleaned up for the end user.
 This means duplicate data, unusable data, and anything else that would hinder analysis is already accounted for.

 Finally comes the load step, where the newly transformed data is sent from the staging area to its correct repository within the data warehouse.

 Data loading is typically a fully-automated process that is done in batches on a continuous basis.